 The class’ further objective is to keep development under control, maintaining a good balance between cost and performance.
 Being open to any manufacturer promotes competition and keeps costs to sailors to a minimum.

-The platform weight allows robust construction, increasing longevity.
+The boat weight allows robust construction, increasing longevity.
 It also facilitates adding interchangeable parts to the platform, for example for use as a foiling catamaran outside F18 racing.

 The use of crew extra weights allows for fairer racing with more women and youth involved as helms and crews.